dsmiller95/SimpleSave/Assets/com.dman.simple-json-save-system/README.md

     var initialSomeData = new SomeData();
     initialSomeData.someString = "Hello from save";
     initialSomeData.someInt = 0;

     SimpleSave.Set("dataKey", initialSomeData);
     IncrementSomeDataInt("dataKey");
     IncrementSomeDataInt("dataKey");

-    // to apply changes to the filesystem immediately, call Save.
+    // To apply changes to the filesystem immediately, call Save.
     // Otherwise, changes will be saved on application exit.
     SimpleSave.Save();
 }